royyandzakiy/LoRa-RHMesh/README.md

 <a name="forced-topology"></a>
 ### Forced Topology

 Even though this very project runs on RHMesh, which would expect the user to have a fully dynamic and fluid topology, you can force the routes/topology. it requires a little bit of hardcoding, you can inspect the code in RHRouter.cpp (line 223-263).
-It already has some premade topology examples that forces routing a certain way (it does this by dropping/not processing messages that does not comply the path), and the macro "RH_TEST_NETWORK" needs to be defined (before calling #include "RHMesh.h") to activate this forced topology. you can ofcourse add your own code that resembles your desired topology.
+It already has some premade topology examples that forces routing a certain way (it does this by dropping/not processing messages that does not comply the path), and the macro `RH_TEST_NETWORK` needs to be defined (before calling #include "RHMesh.h") to activate this forced topology. you can ofcourse add your own code that resembles your desired topology.
 ```
 ...
 #ifdef RH_TEST_NETWORK